Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 This repository contains a Python API for controlling the ARTUS robotic hands by Sarcomere Dynamics Inc.

 Please contact the team if there are any issues that arise through the use of the API.
+See [Software License](/Software%20License_24March%202025.pdf).

 ## Introduction
 >[!IMPORTANT]